 This course is designed to assist the student in developing basic knowledge, skills, values, meanings and experiences with medical terminology.
 The course will focus on recognizing, using and understanding medical terms, prefixes, suffixes, roots and their combined forms as they apply to the delivery of professional nursing care.
-Pre/corequisite: None.
-One lecture hour per week.
 One credit.